 - All mil subs, 5513 and 5517 were delivered with 60 insert and sword hands.

-Looking for a Submariner 5513 Military issue is not a quest to be taken lightly.
+Looking for a Military Submariner 5513 is not a quest to be taken lightly.
 It will probably require months of searching, and you have to decide if you are willing to take one with different parts as many have been modified over the years.
 However, owning a piece of history may be well worth the extra effort and waiting for just the right watch may be rewarded with a great find!